Skip to main content

 6

-A family advances their baby through a parenting magazine's "Baby of the Year" contest that runs a monthly qualifying gallery, then a grand finals.
+A family advances their baby through a parenting magazine's "Baby of the Year" contest that runs monthly qualifying galleries, then a grand finals.
+Privacy-protective watermarking in the public gallery means viral sharing is limited — the magazine specifically reduces full-resolution exposure for the minors in the competition.
 We deliver a measured 400-vote push to clear each monthly qualifier without spiking, then a larger 2,000-vote paced campaign across the 10-day finals window with worldwide targeting weighted to the magazine's home country.
 The entry stays inside the qualifying band each round and peaks during finals rather than burning the order early.

 For: Parents in recurring and multi-round baby contests